Nigeria vs Egypt predictions: AFCON 2022 betting tips, odds and free bet

 Kick-off: 13:00 GMT, Estadio Roumde Adija

-Sign up to bet365 to claim their great welcome offer and watch Nigeria vs Egypt live
+Sign up to Livescore Bet to claim their great welcome offer and watch Nigeria vs Egypt live

 Nigeria vs Egypt prediction